juanantonio284/my_python_notes/recursion/1/basic_examples_recursion.md

 ```

-> "The indiscriminate use of global variables can lead to lots of problems.
-The key to making
-   programs readable is locality.
-One reads a program a piece at a time, and the less context
-   needed to understand each piece, the better.
-Since global variables can be modified or read in a
-   wide variety of places, the sloppy use of can destroy locality.
-Nevertheless, there are times
-   when they are just what is needed." — John V. Guttag (Introduction to Computation and
-   Programming using Python, 2nd ed.)

 <!-- ≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈***≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈≈ -->
 ## Recursive Data Structures in Python

-A data structure is recursive if it can be deﬁned in terms of a smaller version of itself (e.g. a
+A data structure is recursive if it can be defined in terms of a smaller version of itself (e.g. a
 list, tree, dictionary, etc.).

 Assume that you have only an empty list at your disposal, and the only operation you can perform on